T-U-R-A/tura-coding-book/Chapter1and2.typ

 + $n^2 - n + 1$ = $25 - 5 + 1$ = $21$.
 21 serves as our anchor point.

-+ It is important to keep it mind that we are on an odd layer.
-Going left subtract, while going up adds.
++ It is important to keep it mind that we are on an odd layer(as 5 is odd).

-+ And as we have to go two cells to the left from our anchor point, answer $= 21 - 2 = 19$.
++ And as we have to go two cells to the left from our anchor point we subtract our leftward distance.
+Thus, answer $= 21 - 2 = 19$.

 \